 Archaeological sites that predate 1846 or represent significant events, activities, or individuals in the history of the Province are protected by the BC Heritage Conservation Act.
-Due to the large number of sites within the region, cultural resources are continuously being disturbed by increased use of the land and activities such as motorized vehicle use, random camping, timber harvesting, private development, and reservoir impacts (i.e., wave erosion, shoreline undercutting, post reservoir sediment deposition and debris management).
+Due to the large number of sites within the region, cultural resources are continuously being disturbed by increased use of the land and activities such as motorized vehicle use, camping outside of designated areas, timber harvesting, private development, and reservoir impacts (i.e., wave erosion, shoreline undercutting, post reservoir sediment deposition and debris management).
 Many archaeological sites were lost with the development of Libby Dam and creation of the reservoir.